kraif999/ATS/README.md

     other --> alpha1[AlphaEngine: counter-trend trading]
 ```

-See below example of classes design.
+See below example of classes design in R.

 ```mermaid
 classDiagram